 - Wide release films must have at least 80 reviews

-- Television shows are eligible by season and must have at least 20 reviews for that season
+- TV shows are eligible by season and must have at least 20 reviews per season

 Similarly, if the Tomatometer score ever falls below 70%, it will lose this status.
 Because the Rotten Tomatoes ratings system is so general, RT certified fresh consideration gives the site more objective credibility.